Republicans lean into Trump's border message during a convention night focused on immigration

 Kari Lake, the party’s Senate candidate in Arizona, stuck to a message that appealed largely to the GOP base and her reputation as a former television news anchor turned conservative firebrand.
 She blasted the “fake news” for spending “the last eight years lying about President Donald Trump and his amazing patriotic supporters.”
 She also blamed Biden and Democrats for the situation on the U.S.-Mexico border, saying they’re “full of bad ideas.”

-Bernie Moreno, who is running for the Senate in Ohio, spoke about how his parents immigrated from Colombia, emphasizing that they immigrated legally and alleging that Democrats have “encouraged millions” of people crossing the border illegally “to invade America.”
+One rival turned staunch supporter was Texas Sen. Ted Cruz, who ran against Trump in a bitter primary in 2016 and later was booed when he appeared onstage at that year’s convention, urging delegates “vote your conscience” instead of endorsing the nominee.

-Meanwhile, delegates at the Milwaukee convention expressed joy and gratitude at Trump's presence after surviving the attempted assassination Saturday at a rally in Pennsylvania.
-His ear bandaged, Trump appeared at Monday night's session to rousing cheers, his expression often seeming subdued.
+On Tuesday, Cruz’s appearance reflected his evolution when he opened his speech with, “God Bless Donald J. Trump.”

-One of the delegates in the crowd could be seen with a folded white piece of paper over his ear — an apparent tribute to the bandage Trump wore Monday.
+Trump's survival of an attempted assassination Saturday at a rally in Pennsylvania was on the minds of many inside the hall.
+One of the delegates in the crowd could be seen with a folded white piece of paper over his ear — an apparent tribute to the bandage Trump wore when he entered the hall Monday to a roaring crowd.

-Trump and Ohio Sen. JD Vance, his vice presidential choice, are scheduled to appear in the convention hall every night, according to two people familiar with the schedule who were not authorized to speak publicly.
+He was wearing it again when he arrived Tuesday night, appearing even earlier than he did the night before.
+Trump entered a few minutes after his newly chosen running mate, Ohio Sen. JD Vance.

-The nominee and his newly minted running mate sat together Monday night in Trump’s first public appearance following the assassination attempt.
-Vance is expected to give his own speech Wednesday night, with Trump to headline Thursday night’s closing evening.
+Scalise, who was injured in a politically motivated shooting in 2017 while he was practicing for a charity baseball game, spoke of his own experience when he touched on Trump's attack.

 Pennsylvania Republican Party Chairman Lawrence Tabas said he hoped the assassination attempt on Trump would reset the tone nationally, beginning with Trump’s scheduled remarks Thursday.